Remote Learning: Frequently Asked Questions for USask College of Agriculture and Bioresources Undergraduate Students

 We understand that the transition to online learning might be stressful at times.
 To support you through this time and ensure your continued education, USask has compiled a helpful resource list of commonly used online tools and services.

-Yes, final exams will be held online in December.
-The final exam schedule will be available after the term has started.
+Yes, final exams will be held online for both fall and winter terms.
+The winter term final exam schedule will be available after the term has started.

 Can I still book an appointment with an academic advisor?

 Yes!
-If you are a first-year student or a newly admitted transfer student, you can connect with the AgBio Student Services team by emailing email@example.com or booking a phone appointment online.
+If you are a first-year student or a newly admitted transfer student, you can connect with the AgBio Student Services team by emailing firstname.lastname@example.org or booking a phone or Zoom appointment online.

 If you have completed your first year and declared your major, you should contact the faculty advisor for your area of study.